 A Tragedy of Impulsiveness: After Marshmallow throws everyone out of Elsa's castle, Marshmallow was going to just leave them alone, until Anna throws a snowball at him.

 Trauma Conga Line: For both sisters, but Elsa in particular.
 At a young age, Elsa inadvertently almost kills Anna, which forces her to become a recluse who's afraid to show any emotion at all.
 She won't even let her parents give her a hug anymore, for fear of hurting them.
 Meanwhile, Anna is left to wonder why her sister and best friend in the world doesn't want anything to do with her anymore.
 Then their parents die, leaving both of them utterly alone in the world.
 After the coronation, Elsa's secret is revealed and she is forced to flee the only home she's ever known.
 Just when she thinks she can live in peace and quiet, she's informed she has just doomed everyone in Arendelle, and she is powerless to stop it.
-Anna's one hope to save her after she is left to slowly freeze to death when her sister once again accidentally hits her with her magic turns out to be a heartless manipulator who's only after the throne and leaves her to die.
+Anna's one hope to save her, after she is left to slowly freeze to death when her sister once again accidentally hits her with ice magic, turns out to be a heartless manipulator who's only after the throne and leaves her to die.
 Elsa survives an assassination attempt, only to be imprisoned instead.
-She finally gives up the will to live when she thinks her sister died because of her, only to be saved by Anna freezing to death.And this is supposed to be a kid's movie.
+She gives up the will to live when she thinks her sister died because of her, only to be saved by Anna freezing to death.And this is supposed to be a kid's movie!

 True Blue Femininity: Anna and Elsa both wear dresses that are mainly blue, although Anna's other outfits incorporate a lot of green.

 True Love's Kiss: Dramatically subverted multiple times.
 Anna thinks that a kiss from Hans will break the spell, but she's wrong; Hans doesn't love her.
 Kristoff and Anna realize that they're in love with each other, but we never get to see if their kiss will work.
 The act of true love that breaks Anna's curse is not a kiss, but rather her ownHeroic Sacrifice to protect Elsa.
 Interestingly enough, the idea of the cure even being a kiss at all was purely thanks in part to the trolls interpreting it as such in the heat of the moment (see Wrong Genre Savvy below).
 Still was played straight at the end between Anna and Kristoff when all was said and done.

 Villainous Valour: Despite Elsa's vast powers, the Duke of Weselton's two guards are willing to attack her armed only with crossbows.
 Also, Prince Hans qualifies when he defeats Marshmallow and goes to rescue the soldiers.

-Villain Song: Averted, while Elsa's song "Let it Go" certainly has the beat and feel of a villain song, it doesn't fully qualify.
-Hans, the true villain, does have a song but it's a duet with Anna about Love at First Sight.
+Villain Song: Averted; while Elsa's song "Let it Go" certainly has the beat and feel of a villain song, it doesn't fully qualify.
+Hans, the true villain, does have a song, but it's a duet with Anna about Love at First Sight.

 "Let it Go" is still the closest thing to one, all this considered, especially since it was written as one, but ironically was the cause of Elsa's change from the actual Big Bad of the story to an Anti-Hero / VillainDeuteragonist.
 The writers realized the song was too positive for a villain, and Elsa was entirely justified in how she felt to that point; she also had not actually hurt anyone, and was deliberately isolating herself to prevent harm.

 "Love is an Open Door" can be seen as a Villain Song when you view it as Hans trying to manipulate Anna's feelings for him so as to become de facto leader of Arendelle.
 Anna's love is an "open door" for Hans to get what he wants.

 What Happened to the Mouse?: Since Hans is being sent back to the Southern Isles for his crimes against Arendelle, the audience has no clarity over what becomes of his pet horse, Sitron.